 In the past year, some events of far-reaching significance have taken place, in particular the following.

-According to the Commission of Legislative Affairs of the Standing Committee of the National People's Congress, the Personal Information Protection Law and the Data Security Law will be formulated in 2020, which may provide clearer and stricter behavioural criteria for airlines to protect the passengers' data.
+According to the Commission of Legislative Affairs of the Standing Committee of the National People's Congress, the Personal Information Protection Law and the Data Security Law are currently soliciting public opinions, which may provide clearer and stricter behavioural criteria for airlines to protect passengers' data in the near future.

-1 Gao Feng is a senior partner at Grandall Law Firm (Beijing).
+1 Jason Jin (Jin Zhe) is a senior partner at Grandall Law Firm (Beijing).